 Every day engineers at National Grid and electricity grids worldwide must match supply with demand.
 Managing these peaks and troughs becomes more challenging when the target is to achieve net zero carbon production, by phasing out fossil fuel plants that have traditionally been used as a back-up to provide a reliable, steady supply of energy.

-The UK government estimates technologies like battery storage systems – supporting the integration of more low-carbon power, heat and transport technologies – could save the UK energy system up to £40 billion by 2050, ultimately reducing people’s energy bills.
+The UK government estimates technologies like battery storage systems – supporting the integration of more low-carbon power, heat and transport technologies – could save the UK energy system up to £40 billion ($48 billion) by 2050, ultimately reducing people’s energy bills.

 Battery energy storage systems are considerably more advanced than the batteries you keep in your kitchen drawer or insert in your children’s toys.
 A battery storage system can be charged by electricity generated from renewable energy, like wind and solar power.